shubhs27/Snap-n-Solve/README.md

 ## License

-This project is open-source and available for personal and educational use.
+This project is licensed under the MIT License - see the LICENSE file for details.